Enrollment into this clinical trial has completed and we are no longer enrolling new participants.

 If you are interested in participating in and receiving updates about future clinical trials in Crohn’s disease involving Qu Biologics’ Site Specific Immunomodulators (SSIs), please email email@example.com indicating your request.

 We sincerely appreciate your interest in our research of immune dysfunction in inflammatory bowel disease and our exploration of a new treatment option for Crohn’s disease.

 |Description||Phase 1/2, randomized, placebo-controlled, double-blinded study for adults with moderate to severe Crohn’s disease.|

 |Study period||24 weeks (16 week treatment period)|

 |Location||Vancouver (BC), Edmonton (AB), Calgary(AB), Toronto (ON), Hamilton (ON)|

 |Administration||Subcutaneous injection (just under skin) using fine needle, like an insulin injection|

-The clinical trial for QBECO is a Phase 1/2, randomized, placebo-controlled, double-blind clinical trial for adult participants with moderate to severe Crohn’s disease.
-Participants (total number = 60) will be randomized 1:1 to receive either QBECO (30 participants) or placebo (30 participants) for the first eight weeks of the study.
-At eight weeks, participants will be assessed, and all participants who have responded to treatment will continue their current therapy for the remaining eight (8) weeks (16 weeks total), while all participants who have not yet responded to treatment will be provided ‘open-label’ QBECO for an additional eight weeks.
-The objectives of this study are two-fold: 1) to evaluate the safety profile and 2) to obtain an indication as to the therapeutic efficacy of QBECO induction treatment on clinical improvement (defined as a decrease in CDAI) in Crohn’s disease participants.
+The clinical trial for QBECO was a Phase 1/2, randomized, placebo-controlled, double-blind clinical trial for adult participants with moderate-to-severe Crohn’s disease.
+Participants (total number = 68) were randomized 1:1 to receive either QBECO (34 participants) or placebo (34 participants) for the first eight weeks of the study.
+At eight weeks, participants were assessed, and all participants who had responded to treatment continued their assigned therapy for the remaining eight (8) weeks (16 weeks total), while all participants who had not yet responded to treatment were provided ‘open-label’ QBECO for an additional eight weeks.
+The objectives of this study were two-fold: 1) to evaluate the safety profile and 2) to obtain an indication as to the therapeutic efficacy of QBECO induction treatment on clinical improvement (defined as a decrease in CDAI) in Crohn’s disease participants.